paritytech/json-rpc-interface-spec/src/api/statement_unstable_submit.md

 **Return value**: An object indicating the outcome of the submission.

 This function submits a statement to the statement store.
-If the statement is accepted, it becomes eligible to be reported later through `statement_unstable_follow` notifications, and the JSON-RPC server can propagate it over the peer-to-peer network.
+If the statement is accepted, it becomes eligible to be reported later through `statement_unstable_subscribe` notifications, and the JSON-RPC server can propagate it over the peer-to-peer network.

 The return value always contains a `"status"` field.
 Depending on the status, additional fields might be present.